Men's Gym - Alta Vista (Sun) Rules

 Equipment

-•Team shirts must be the same colour and numbers are recommended for stats purposes.
-Failure to meet the requirements above can result in players being removed from the game.
+•Team shirts must be the same color and numbers are recommended for stats purposes.
+Players that don’t have the same color shirt as their teammates can be removed from the game.

 •Although not mandatory, we strongly suggest the use of a helmet with face protection, mouth guard, hockey gloves, shin pads, elbow pads and a protective cup for your own safety.